Share

 Aircraft carriers, which are large purpose-built naval vessels featuring full-length flight decks and capable of carrying, launching and recovering multiple fighter planes and helicopters, serve as mobile air bases amidst the ocean.

 The numbers and capability of aircraft carriers operated by a country determine its naval aviation strength and its sea power at large.
-Countries such as China and India have been keen to expand their maritime power by commissioning domestically developed aircraft carriers and deploying advanced naval aviation systems for defense.
+Countries such as China and India have been keen to expand their maritime power by commissioning domestically developed aircraft carriers and deploying advanced naval aviation systems for defence.